Join Date: May 2007

 Speaking of performance, there is little in the H6 aftermarket area.
 But the amount of horsepower and torque are about what my old Ford V8 had, the OB just weighs a little more and has less aggressive gearing in the 5 speed auto.

-Mods: 2004 Forester XT shift knob, Fumoto oil drain valve, Phillips VisionPlus H1 low beams, Phillips 9011 HIR1 high beam upgrade.
+Mods: 2004 Forester XT shift knob, Fumoto oil drain valve, HIR1 high beam upgrade.
 Also: More rust than I care to think about.

-Mods: Scangauge II, Fumoto oil drain valve, otherwise bone stock for now with a bit of fixing up to do.
+Mods: Scangauge II, Fumoto oil drain valve, and a decent bit of fixing up to do.